Skip to content

 Starting, Stopping, and Updating

-Service management for FreePBX is handled through the fwconsole utility.
+Service management for FreePBX is handled via the fwconsole utility, while the Nginx proxy is managed via Docker Compose.

 fwconsole reload